| Crab Stuffed Portabella Mushrooms

 your choice of sliced cheese and hamburger buns

-procedures: In a bowl combine egg, ¼ cup cola, cracker crumbs, 2 TBS dressing , parmesan cheese and
+In a bowl combine egg, ¼ cup cola, cracker crumbs, 2 TBS dressing , parmesan cheese and

 salt.
 In another bowl combine remaining cola and dressing.
 Shape beef mixture into six ¾" thick patties.